Make HTTP requests

 Use the HTTP request node

-6. By default, no content is sent in the body of the HTTP request, but you specify content to be sent on the body.
+By default, no content is sent in the body of the HTTP request, but you can specify content in the body.

 You can provide an example JSON response, which you can usually find in the documentation for the API you're calling.
 It generates a Power Fx variable, allowing you to use it elsewhere in your authoring canvas, with intellisense support in the Power Fx editor.
 Select From Sample Data and then select Get schema from sample JSON.
 Paste your sample response into the editor and select Confirm.